Salomón Lerner Ghitis

 Salomón Lerner Ghitis, also known as Siomi Lerner (born 4 February 1946) is a Peruvian businessman and politician, who was the Prime Minister of Peru from 28 July to 10 December 2011 and leader of the political movement Citizens for Change (CxC).
 He was appointed prime minister following the 2011 general election which was won by Ollanta Humala.
 Lerner resigned on 10 December 2011.

 Early life

+Salomón Lerner was born on 4 February 1946.
+He is of Jewish descent.
+His father was a member of the Jewish faith, while his mother was a Catholic.
+Lerner and his sister are practising Catholics, while their older brother, Boris, is a practising Jew and a member of the city's Conservative Jewish congregation.
+However, he has also remained a part of the city's Jewish community.

-Salomón Lerner is of Jewish descent.
-He was born on 4 February 1946.
-He studied in Anglo-Peruvian School.
+He studied at the Anglo-Peruvian School.
 From 1962 to 1967, he studied industrial engineering with focus on agribusiness at the National University of Engineering (UNI) in Lima.
 Later he attended post-gradual courses at the Monterrey Institute of Technology in Mexico, in 1968, and at the Technion Institute in Haifa, Israel, in 1989.
 As a student, he joined politics and became the chairman of the students' wing of the social-democratic APRA party.